PjSingh22/receipt-processor-challenge/README.md

+# Installing and Running

+## Prerequisites
+- node.js v16.17.0 or later

+## Installation
+If you don't have node.js installed, you can either download [nvm](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) (node version manager) or install node.js directly from the [node.js website](https://nodejs.org/en/download/)(get LTS).

+Once you have node.js installed, you can install the dependencies by running `npm install` in the root directory of the project.

+## Running
+To run the project, you can either install nodemon globally (`npm install -g nodemon`) and run `nodemon server.js` in the root directory of the project, or you can run `node server.js` in the root directory of the project to start the server.

+You can then send requests to the server using the endpoints described further down in this README.

+## Other Notes
+I used 4 receipt JSON files to test the endpoints.
+They are located in the `example` directory.
+I also used Postman to test the endpoints.

+Explination of the code is provided in the comments of the code itself.

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided in the [api.yml](./api.yml) file, but the information in this README is sufficient for completion of this challenge.
 We will use the described API to test your solution.

 Provide any instructions required to run your application.